JATS4R/old-website/README.md

 To validate a JATS file named sample.xml, use the script *validate.sh*.
 For example,

 ```
-./validate.sh sample.xml
+validate.sh samples/minimal.xml
 ```

-This will give a report for compliance of the input file *sample.xml* with respect to all topics (*math* and *permissions*).
+This will give a report for compliance of the input file *minimal.xml* with respect to all topics (*math* and *permissions*).
 By default, it only reports *errors*.
 If you want a full report (*info*, *warnings*, and *errors*) then enter:

 ```
-./validate.sh sample.xml info
+validate.sh samples/minimal.xml info
 ```

 Use the `-h` switch to get a list of all the possible arguments.